Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 POCA Work & Asset Forfeiture

-This section ranked firms and individuals who advise on all aspects of the proceeds of crime, from restraint and receivership to confiscation, and concerns recovery in both the criminal and civil court.
+This section ranks firms and individuals who advise on all aspects of the Proceeds of Crime Act, from restraint and receivership to confiscation.
+The section concerns recovery in both the criminal and civil courts.

 This section is split into Mainly Claimant and Mainly Defendant sections.
 Mainly Claimant covers actions and judicial review proceedings against the police, the IPCC and coroners, including issues relating to unlawful arrest, false imprisonment, malicious prosecution, treatment in custody and inquests.
 Mainly Defendant focuses on lawyers and law firms who defend police forces against matters of the type listed above.